MURDER AT WHITE CROFT SHEFFIELD – 10th JULY 1884

 This is from the CWGC site

 Lutterell, Arnold.
-York & Lancaster Regiment 2nd Bn.
+York & Lancaster Regiment 2nd Battalion.
 Lance Corporal.
 Service

 No.17682.
 Barlin Communal Cemetery Extension, Pas De Calais, France.
 7-Apr 1917.